smcclab/nime25/submissions.md

 ---

 {: .warning-box }
 The submission website (CMT) and 2025 templates aren't quite ready yet.
-These should be complete by *4 December, 2024*
+These should be complete by *4 December, 2024* In the meantime, please volunteer to be a reviewer using [this form](https://forms.office.com/r/eZ2qVU8MbE).

 This page contains information on how to prepare your submission for NIME2025.
 You should read this together with the [call for submissions]({% link call.md %})